MicrosoftDocs/dynamics365smb-docs/business-central/sales-suggest-sales-lines-with-copilot.md

 ## Prerequisites

-* Sales line suggestion with Copilot is enabled and activated by an administrator.
+* **Sales line suggestions** capability is enabled and activated by an administrator.
 To learn more about how to enable AI capabilities, go to [Configure Copilot and AI capabilities](enable-ai.md).
 * You're familiar with creating sales orders.

 ## Examples of prompts